melmasry/vehicles/README.md

 - (optional) Add/Update/Delete Customers/Vehicles using Swagger.UI
 	* http://localhost:9711/swagger/

 Future Work:
 - Use Azure or AWS for hosting
 - Replace SQL Server database with NoSQL option like MongoDB or Azure Table Storage
+- Replace SQL Job with Azure WebJob
-- Convert Ping service into serverless function to can handle enormous amount of calls from vehicles
+- Convert Ping service that is used to keep vehicles alive into a serverless function since it will be heavily called by large amount of vehicles
 - Use CI
 - Handle authentication and authorization on the system
 - Apply token based technique in communication between service and vehicle using JWT